How the Stock Market Works

 The catalyst of that move may be an earnings surprise, or a natural disaster affecting its market sector.
 But the price move itself is caused by the herd behavior of novice investors who have been conditioned to sell and buy at the worst possible time.
 These are the people we trade against at Online Trading Academy.

-To trade or invest successfully with our strategy, price is always the single most important factor.
+To invest or trade on the stock market successfully with our strategy, price is always the single most important factor.

 Let’s say a stock is trading in the mid-twenties and you want it to decline to $20 because you know, based on your analysis, that there are a huge number of unfilled buy orders at that level.
 You might wait for it to drop below $20, then return to that level and buy.